0xGupta/0xGupta/README.md

 ### Hi there 👋

-I am a System Administrator and wannabe hacker
+I am a System Administrator and independent researcher

 💬 Let's talk about Powershell, Bash and Security